The holiday hot list: Where to travel in February

 Average temperature in February: 33°C

 One of southern Thailand’s last untouched islands, Koh Yao Yai – meaning ‘long and large island’ – is one of the largest in the country and is situated in the turquoise waters of Phang Nga Bay, halfway between Phuket and Krabi.
 With only one luxury resort on the island (see below), it offers travellers an isolated and rare glimpse into the traditional Thai island culture that thrives among its sandy shores, leafy mangroves, rubber plantations and fishing villages.
-The surrounding waters are rich in wildlife which provide perfect diving spots while its sister island, Koh Yao Noi (meaning ‘long small island’), is easily accessible by long tail boat.
+The surrounding waters are rich in wildlife, providing perfect diving spots, while its sister island, Koh Yao Noi (meaning ‘long small island’), is easily accessible by long tail boat.

 Where to stay: Anantara Koh Yao Yai

-Choose from two restaurants at the resort, one being the Italian-inspired Beach Restaurant serving the freshest seafood, dry-aged steaks and specialty pasta and pizzas in an open-air dining space.
+Choose between two restaurants at the resort, one being the Italian-inspired Beach Restaurant serving fresh seafood, dry-aged steaks and specialty pasta and pizzas in an open-air dining space.
 Over at Pakarang, the menu features contemporary Thai dishes – we highly recommend the pineapple fried rice – with international breakfast favourites prepared at live cooking stations and light bites served throughout the day.

 Florida, USA